Skip to Main Content

 1. Search the Discovery catalogue for a topic of your choice.

-To view a list of newspaper articles from the library's collection, select the Newspapers search option at the bottom of the results page or from the 'refine my results' section.
+To view a list of newspaper articles from the library's collection, select the Newspapers search option at the bottom of the results list or from the 'refine my results' section under Resource Type

 1. Search the Discovery catalogue for a specific newspaper title.